lumenpink/andrewrico.com-2020/src/blogpost/2020/tutorial/Build-a-web-component.md

 keywords: ["javascript", "webComponents "]
 date: 2019-12-03
 update: 2019-12-03
-layout: "/page/article.njk"
+layout: "/page/blogpost.njk"
-tags: [ "article" ]
+tags: [ "article", "tuts" ]
 PagePathToBanner: "radial-gradient(ellipse closest-side, #0f0e1680, #100e17), url(/_assets/media/images/abstract-4.jpg)"
 preface: "As developers, we all know that reusing code as much as possible is a good idea.
 This has traditionally not been so easy for custom markup structures — think of the complex HTML (and associated style and script) you've sometimes had to write to render custom UI controls, and how using them multiple times can turn your page into a mess if you are not careful.